THE COURSE OF CURIOSITY · QUINTA DAS ABELHAS · IN DESIGN DEVELOPMENT

 HOLE 6

-FOOD GROWING & PRODUCTS
+FOOD GROWING & MAKING

 HOLE 9

-FUTURE AND THE ARTS
+THE ARTS & HEALTH

 WHO THIS IS FOR

-by moving through it.
+Learning that happens by moving through it.

 Fornos De Algodres, Central Portugal